codeemoji/codeemoji-plugin/README.md

 # How to Extend

 **codEEmoji** plugin is licensed under the [GPL v3.0](https://github.com/codeemoji/codeemoji-plugin/blob/main/LICENSE) license.
+The source code is available on [GitHub](https://github.com/codeemoji/codeemoji-plugin/) and has two branches in the repository: _main_ for release and _develop_ for current development.
 It is fully developed based on [IntelliJ Platform Plugin SDK](https://plugins.jetbrains.com/docs/intellij/welcome.html).
 If you are not familiar with how to develop plugins for the _IntelliJ IDEA_ IDE, visit the [site](https://plugins.jetbrains.com/docs/intellij/welcome.html) to learn the basics.
 A suitable starting